 Farney has other claims to fame.

 The tomb of the McMahons is in the village of Inniskeen beside - incidentally - a round tower, and there remained in the legends of their lives something not merely noble but mystical.
-There were cures of diseases attached to their relics.
+There were cures for diseases attached to their relics.

-And once again it is a summer Sunday afternoon in my imagination and I am on my bicycle passing over the Fane Bridge.
-The Fane River which runs through this village is considered one of the best trout streams in Ireland, though the only fishing I ever did there was for salmon poaching.
+And once again, it is a summer Sunday afternoon in my imagination, and I am on my bicycle passing over the Fane Bridge.
+The Fane River, which runs through this village, is considered one of the best trout streams in Ireland, though the only fishing I ever did there was for salmon poaching.
 One of my most memorable bicycle tours used to be by the Low Road via Hackballscross or Annavackey.
 Ahead of me lie the fields of South Armagh with Slieve Gillian in the hollow.
-To my right is Dundalk and it is that way I go down a tree-lined road to Killcurry and Faughart and up through Ravensdale.
+To my right is Dundalk, and it is that way I go down a tree-lined road to Killcurry and Faughart and up through Ravensdale.

 Fane River, County Monaghan.